ImpressiveTaste/motorLogger/README.md

 ## Resolver to Encoder Test App

 The repository also includes **ResolverEncoderApp.py**, a simplified GUI for logging resolver variables.
 It derives from the Motor Logger code and can be used to verify resolver functionality or capture data for calibration.
 The tool connects via `pyX2Cscope`, logs the raw and converted angles, and provides a one-click calibration request.
 Logged data can be saved as CSV for further analysis.
+The GUI now also includes a *View Cal Values* button that opens a small window listing the calibration variables read from the target so you can reprogram the MCU with the correct values.
+The window lists global variables like `resolver.offset` and `resolver.status` from the MCU firmware.

 Run it with:
 ```bash